katzer/cordova-plugin-printer/README.md

 ### Send content to a printer
 Content can be send to a printer through the `printer.print` interface.<br>
 The method takes a string or a HTML DOM node.
+The string can contain HTML content or an URI pointing to another web page.
 Optional parameters allows to specify the name of the document and a callback.
 The callback will be called if the user cancels or completes the print job.

 #### Available Options
 | Name | Description | Type | Support |